Title: Ice Prince

 A young face of a boy greeted his sight.

-The boy was in his eighteens and was encased in a glass coffin, surrounded by winter flowers which have yet to wither in three hundred years of solitude from the outside world.
-He had hair as white as fresh snow, lips as blue as Winter's, and skin as pale as the moon in a dark, but starry night.
+The boy was barely eighteen, with hair as white as fresh snow, lips as blue as Winter's, and skin as pale as the moon in a dark but starry night.

 And Winter knew, that if the boy could- or would- open his eyes, he would see the most vibrant blue.